-This is a sample demand letter in a slip and fall case where the fall occurred on commercial property.
-The victim incurred "hard injuries" requiring surgery, underwent "nontraditional" medical treatment including acupuncture, and was expected to have a long recovery period.
+In this sample demand letter, the claimant slipped and fell on commercial property.
+The claimant suffered torn knee cartilage requiring surgery, underwent "nontraditional" medical treatment including acupuncture, and had a long recovery period.

 236 Sunset Grove